curkko/FAME-NER/README.md

 ## Datasets

-We use the CLCNER dataset labeled by ourselves
+We use the CLC-NERD dataset labeled by ourselves